Scylidose/100DaysOfCodeChallenge2/Calendar/README.md

 - Continued to revise everything that I learned and saw for the past 2 weeks.

-- Listened The "Dashboard Conspiracy" podcast from the Data Stories channel.
+- Listened to The "Dashboard Conspiracy" with Lyn Bartram and Alper Sarikaya podcast from the Data Stories channel.

 **Aprox Time:** ***1.5 hour***